ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/welcomedeskhost_role.md

-# Forum host: role description
+# Host for the welcome desk: role description

 The [OHBM Brainhack 2020](https://ohbm.github.io/hackathon2020/) will gather researchers throughout the world for an online hackathon June 16-18, organized around 3 hubs: 'Asia and Pacific', 'Africa,